FOREX-Euro weak near 3-week lows as ECB tries to tame strength

 * ECB's Weidmann hints at negative rates, QE

-* Aussie trades near 4-month high on China stimulus hopes (Adds details)
+* Aussie trades near 4-month high on China stimulus hopes (Adds analyst quotes, detail)

 By Anirban Nag